VIEWVIEWVIEW/AW-Shared-ESP-v2-LITE-Server/README.md

-# e: there won't be any updated due to obvious reasons (banned from aw for lifetime)
+# e: there won't be any updated due to perma ban from aw